A whitepaper for AI engineers

 Harness

-Reads the artifact on every call.
+Reads the layer on every call.
 Composes it with the model.

 consumer